BenjaminShinar/Books-Resources/CppNow2021/Algorithms and Concepts.md

 <!--
 ignore these words in spell check for this file
-// cSpell:ignore Gábor Horváth Andrzej Krzemieński cassert Dargo rtime -->
+// cSpell:ignore rtime conceptify Parnas
+-->

 [Main](README.md)

 ## Algorithms from a Compiler Developer's Toolbox - Gábor Horváth